mrkulk/SequentialInference/README.md

-Dirichlet Process Mixture Model - Gaussian Observations
+###Dirichlet Process Mixture Model - Gaussian Observations
 ==============

-Contains gibbs and SMC implementation of DPMM

-# GIBBS
+This repo contains gibbs and SMC implementation of DPMM.
+Gibbs sampler is written in python and SMC sampler is written in Julia.
+Julia was partly used as a learning exercise but more importantly to explore speed up due to its LLVM-JIT compilation.

+#### Gibbs Sampler
 DP Mixture Algorithm #2 from Neal 2000

 To run:

-Just run main.py without arguments.
-The file will preload 100 points in 2D space with gaussian observations.
+- python DPMM_Gibbs/main.py

+#### SMC Sampler
+To run:
+- Julia DPMM_SMC/runner.jl